glauxian/glauxian.github.io/_posts/2015-06-09-open-letter-of-introduction.markdown

 keeping our enemies close and in view is as important in making reliable and strategically important allies in the EVE Changing Universe of EVE Online

+**Social Media Director:** This important position will be in charge of the corporate website, assisting in creating corporate emails for better internal and external communications, updating and expanding our corporate description when neeeded and directing furture ad campaigns to assist the reruitment diretor in bringing in new members.